Sbussiso/sourcebox-sourcelightning/README.md

 <br>
 <br>

-## Chatbots
+## Chat Applications

-- Download chatbots to use locally in your console.
+### Download chatbots to use locally in your console.
-- Best for quick queries or when you dont feel like logging in!
   - Choose between models like OpenAI, Mistral, and Gemini

+### Download AI powered application to your local machine
+  - Download usefull AI powerd tools like PC scanner and more

 <br/>